Once-in-a-Century Event

 Chronology of the August 2026 Eclipse

-On Wednesday, 12 August 2026, the Balearic Islands will lie directly within the path of totality for a total solar eclipse.
-This once-in-a-lifetime occurrence marks the first total solar eclipse to touch Spanish territory since 1905, making it the astronomical event of the century for our island.
+Mark your calendars, my friends: on Wednesday, 12 August 2026, we are going to witness something absolutely magical.
+The Balearic Islands will sit directly in the path of absolute totality for a total solar eclipse.
+This is a once-in-a-lifetime event—it's the first time a total solar eclipse will touch Spanish soil since 1905, and it's going to be the absolute event of the century for our beautiful island!

 The precise timeline is as follows: